Time1000/juzi.blog/content/pages/about/index.md

 +++
 title = "About me"
 draft = false
+image = ""
 description = ""
-image = ""
 +++
 ![](/img/default-author.jpg)

-## My Name
+## Jaden Juzi

-mail@example.org

-Here should be some info about me...
+timon.juzi@outlook.com

+I am a student stuck in a Swiss High School.
+You should not read this blog, you'll just waste your time.